MadNovOrg/test-blacksmith/README.md

 The `hasura` folder contains all the configuration.

-## Managing hasura metadata
+## Managing hasura metadata & GraphQL types

 Oftentimes after syncing the `main` branch the schema may go inconsistent, to fix this, the ordering of the applied commands do matter.

-1. Apply the database migrations if any
+1. Apply the database migrations first, if any
 ```bash
 npm run hasura:migrate:apply
 ```